Obstructions for three-coloring graphs without induced paths on six vertices: Uncontracting a triangle to a tripod

-\begin{thm} Every graph $H'$ on the list $F_1$-$F_{24}$ satisfies the assumptions of \ref{thm:G'}. \end{thm} \begin{proof} Since $H'$ is a minimal obstruction to 3-coloring, $H'$ has no dominated vertex, meaning any two neighborhoods of vertices are incomparable.
+\begin{claim} Every graph $H' \in \mathcal L$ satisfies the assumptions of Claim~\ref{thm:G'}. \end{claim} \begin{proof} Since $H'$ is a minimal obstruction to 3-coloring, $H'$ has no dominated vertex, meaning any two neighborhoods of vertices are incomparable.
 Let $v \in V(H')$.
-If $N(v)$ is not bipartite, then $v$ contains a triangle or $C_5$, and so $V(H')=\{v\}\cup N(v)$, and assumptions \ref{thm:G'asp2} or \ref{thm:G'asp3} of \ref{thm:G'} hold.
+If $N(v)$ is not bipartite, then $v$ contains a triangle or $C_5$, and so $V(H')=\{v\}\cup N(v)$, and assumptions \ref{thm:G'asp2} or \ref{thm:G'asp3} of Claim~\ref{thm:G'} hold.
 So $N(v)$ is bipartite with a bipartition $(X,Y)$.

-We implemented a straightforward program which we used to verify that assumption~\ref{thm:G'asp1} of \ref{thm:G'} indeed holds for all 24 $4$-critical $P_6$-free graphs from~\ref{thm:N3P6} where $N(v)$ is bipartite.
+We implemented a straightforward program which we used to verify that assumption~\ref{thm:G'asp1} of Claim~\ref{thm:G'} indeed holds for all 24 $4$-critical $P_6$-free graphs from~Theorem~\ref{thm:N3P6} where $N(v)$ is bipartite.
 The source code of this program can be downloaded from~\cite{tripodgenerator-site}. \end{proof}